AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/textStylingGuide/intro.rst

 Text styling guide
 =================================================

-The style of writing should be somewhat consistent across Omni.
-These are the rules.
+The style of writing should be consistent across Omni.
+These are the rules for the main version of the site in US English.

 .. toctree::
     :maxdepth: 1

     general
     textLength
+    numbers
     capitalisation
+    punctuation
     sectionNames
     lists
     equations